 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-Worldwide stomach cancer is the fifth most common cancer type and the fourth leading cause of cancer deaths.
+Worldwide stomach cancer is the fifth most common cancer type and the sixth leading cause of cancer deaths.

 Many factors can increase the risk of developing stomach cancer.